danawoodman/dropbox-ignore/readme.md

 > Ignore files and folders in Dropbox based on [Dropbox's half-assed](https://help.dropbox.com/files-folders/restore-delete/ignored-files) ignore support

-Only supports MacOS right now, but PRs are welcome to add Linux/Win support.
+Only supports MacOS right now, but PRs are welcome to add Linux/Win support!

+Maybe one day Dropbox will support a `.dropboxignore` file?
+One can only dream right? 🤔

 ## Install